jfly/libtnoodle/README.md

 - Clang and the jdk are required to compile for Linux.
 - MinGW is required to compile to compile for Windows.
-- [https://github.com/tpoechtrager/osxcross](osxcross) needs to be set up to compile for OS X.
+- [https://github.com/tpoechtrager/osxcross](osxcross) needs to be set up to compile for OS X. You must set the MACOSX_DEPLOYMENT_TARGET environment variable to 10.9 (MACOSX_DEPLOYMENT_TARGET=10.9)!

-Once everything is setup, `./gradlew jar` will produce build/libs/libtnoodle.jar.
+Once everything is setup, `./gradlew jar` will produce build/libs/jtnoodle-VERSION.jar.
-`java -jar build/libs/libtnoodle.jar` should *just work*.
+`java -jar build/libs/libtnoodle-VERSION.jar` should *just work*.

 ## Releasing